It Ain't Half Hot Mum: Theme

-The theme song for the show, titled "Meet The Gang", was performed by cast members Mike Kinsey, Stuart McGugan, Melvyn Hayes, George Layton, Christopher Mitchell, Don Estelle and Kenneth MacDonald who were filmed as they danced and sang the song on stage; close up shots of the seven as well as shots of Michael Bates, Windsor Davies, John Clegg, Dino Shafeek and Barbar Bhatti (and other non-main actors who appeared in an episode) were inserted.
-When Layton left after series 2, the theme was re-filmed to only have Kinsey, McGugan, Hayes, Layton, Mitchell, Estelle and MacDonald on stage.
+The theme song for the show, titled "Meet The Gang", was performed by cast members Mike Kinsey, Stuart McGugan, Melvyn Hayes, George Layton, Christopher Mitchell, Don Estelle and Kenneth MacDonald who were filmed as they danced and sang the song on stage; close-up shots of the seven as well as shots of Michael Bates, Windsor Davies, John Clegg, Dino Shafeek and Barbar Bhatti (and other non-main actors who appeared in an episode) were inserted.
+When Layton left after series 2, the theme was re-filmed to only have Kinsey, McGugan, Hayes, Mitchell, Estelle and MacDonald on stage.

 The theme was reshot again in series 5 when the concert party moved to Burma.
-Insert shots of Bates and Bhatti were removed from the opening and ending following Bates' death after series 5 and Bhatti's departure after series 6.
-Series' 7 and 8 feature insert shots of Andy Ho, who played Ah Syn.
+Insert shots of Bates and Bhatti were removed from the opening and ending following Bates's death after series 5 and Bhatti's departure after series 6.
+Series 7 and 8 feature insert shots of Andy Ho, who played Ah Syn.

 Production

 Development and casting

 It Ain't Half Hot Mum is set in 1945 during the final months of the Second World War, in the period after the German surrender, when the Allies were attempting to finish the war by defeating Japan in Asia.
 The scripts make clear that the performers are members of a concert party of the Royal Artillery and are thus enlisted soldiers, rather than being members of ENSA.
 Initially, the British soldiers are stationed at the Royal Artillery Depot in Deolali, British India, where soldiers were kept before being sent to fight at the front lines.
 The series was based on the experiences of its creators during the Second World War; Jimmy Perry, aged nineteen, had been a member of a Royal Artillery concert party in Deolali, India, while David Croft had been an entertainments officer in Poona (now in the Indian state of Maharashtra).

-The characters in the series were based on colleagues co-writer Jimmy Perry knew while stationed in Deolali as a Royal Artillery concert party member.
+The characters in the series were based on colleagues whom co-writer Jimmy Perry knew while stationed in Deolali as a Royal Artillery concert party member.
 Perry recalled: "I assure you that all those wonderful characters were based on real people in that concert party.
 They know who they are!"
-The character of Battery Sergeant Major Williams, played by Windsor Davies, was based on Perry's own Battery Sergeant Major; according to Perry, Davies's character was less harsh than Perry's own Sergeant had been.
+The character of Battery Sergeant Major Williams, played by Windsor Davies, was based on Perry's own battery sergeant major; according to Perry, Davies's character was less harsh than Perry's own sergeant had been.

 George Layton left his previous show in which he wrote and starred, Doctor in Charge, to appear as Bombardier "Solly" Solomons in It Ain't Half Hot Mum.
 In 1975, after two series, Layton left to pursue other interests.
 Michael Bates, who played Indian bearer Rangi Ram, died after the fifth series had been broadcast.
 The part of chai wallah Muhammad, played by Dino Shafeek, was increased as a result.